Dachau, Bavaria

 Dachau ([ˈdaxaʊ]) is a town in the Upper Bavaria district of Bavaria, a state in the southern part of Germany.
 It is a major district town—a Große Kreisstadt—of the administrative region of Upper Bavaria, about 20 km north-west of Munich.
 It is now a popular residential area for people working in Munich, with roughly 45,000 inhabitants.
 The historic centre of town with its 18th-century castle is situated on an elevation and visible over a great distance.

 Dachau was founded in the 9th century.
 It was home to many artists during the late 19th and early 20th centuries; well-known author and editor Ludwig Thoma lived here for two years.
-The town is known for its proximity to the Dachau concentration camp, operated by Nazi Germany between 1933 and 1945, in which tens of thousands of prisoners died.
+The town is known for its proximity to the Dachau concentration camp, operated by Nazi Germany between 1933 until 1945, in which tens of thousands of prisoners died.

 Etymology

+The name “Dachau” originated in the Celtic Dahauua, which roughly translates to “loamy meadow” and also alludes to the loamy soil of the surrounding hills.
+Some theories assume the name “Amper” river, which the town lies on, may derive from the Celtic word for “water”.

-The origin of the name is not known, it possibly originated with the Celts who lived there before the Germans came.
-An alternative idea is that it comes from the old high German word daha meaning clay, and ouwe, water overflown land.
+An alternative idea is that it comes from the Old High German word daha meaning clay, and ouwe, water overflown land.

 History

 Prehistoric times and Early Middle Ages

 As the Amper River would divert into backwaters in several places, there were many fords making it possible to cross the river.
 The oldest findings of human presence here date back to the Stone Age.
 The most noteworthy findings were discovered near Feldgeding in the adjoining municipality Bergkirchen.

 Around 1000 B.C. the Celts arrived in this area and settled.
-The name “Dachau” originated in the Celtic Dahauua, which roughly translates to “loamy meadow” and also alludes to the loamy soil of the surrounding hills.
-Some theories assume the name “Amper” river may derive from the Celtic word for “water”.

 Approximately at the turn of the first millennium the Romans conquered the area and incorporated it into the province of Rhaetia.
 A Roman trade road between Salzburg and today's Augsburg is said to have run through Dachau.
 Remains of this old route are found along the Amper marshlands.